fatfish-lab/aquarium-documentation/src/web/workspaces/timeline.md

 This workspace is dedicated to display tasks and define schedules.

+It's working like in a Spreadsheet, where you can add number in days to assign time to a task.
+Aquarium is working the same way:

+- You can **paint** days to assign time to a task
+- Choose between painting `days` or `hours`
+- Expand/shrink tasks like in a Gantt chart
+- And much more...

 ![Timeline](/_medias/screenshots/timeline.webp)

 1. **Add your columns**: Define the columns you want to see in your workspace.
 You can choose between our presets or create your own custom column.
 To create a custom column, follow our [guide](../../examples/tutorials/create-column.md).